-For more information or to participate in any of these services please email firstname.lastname@example.org.
+For more information or to participate in any of these services please email ISS Programs at firstname.lastname@example.org.

 Area schools, civic clubs, community organizations, KU classes, and other groups often request to have an international student speak about their home country.
 Presentations can take the format of an informal question and answer session, or may be a formal program, which could include showing slides, photographs, displays, or demonstrations.

 Similar to the Speakers Service, this program provides students an opportunity to demonstrate a craft, skill, or talent representative of their culture.
 Examples include dancing, singing, playing a musical instrument, and calligraphy.
 This program appeals to participants who would like to share something from their culture, but who do not feel at ease making a formal speaking presentation.

 Newspaper, television, or radio reporters occasionally request an interview with an international student from a particular country or region of the world for the purpose of gaining insights, information, or opinions related to a news story they are producing.
 Topics may range from personal or cultural interests to current economic and political situations.
 Students who wish to participate in this service will be connected by ISS to media contacts as applicable requests are received.

 Students occasionally request to be connected with an international student for a class assignment, for research that they are conducting, or help with surveys and projects.
 Topics may range from personal to cultural adjustment and beyond.
 Students who wish to participate in this service will be connected by ISS to the student requesting assistance.(note: this is not a tutoring service)